provena/provena/docs/versioning/how-to-version.md

 ## Step 2.
 Create a new version

+- To create a new version, ensure that you have navigated to the latest version of the item.
--   Click on the "Create New Version" button to create a new version of the item.
+- Once you're at the latest version of the item, you can click on the "Create New Version" button to create a new version of the item.

 |               Click on the "Create new version" button                                                      |
 | :----------------------------------------------------------------------------------------------------: |